Compounding and how it can grow your super

 Any money earned grows your investment balance and continues to be invested by your fund.
 The process occurs repeatedly, continually accumulating over the lifetime of your investment, i.e. compounding.

-Your balance will also grow through any contributions put in, either via your employer as part of the Superannuation Guarantee, or by you through voluntary contributions.
-The returns on your returns also accumulate over time.
-These additional contributions increase your balance helping grow and compound as additional returns are earned.
+Your balance can also grow through any contributions put in, either via your employer as part of the Superannuation Guarantee, or by you through voluntary contributions.
+These additional contributions help your balance grow and compound over time as additional returns are earned.

 It’s important to remember that all investments, including super, have some risk.
 Volatility is when the returns on your investment go up or down over time.
 The level of volatility your super investment could have will depend on the types of assets that your super is invested in.